8 Simple yet Effective Massage Therapy Marketing Ideas to Boost your Business in 2022

-Here are few ideas that can help you get started on the email and SMS marketing of your massage business:
+Here are a few ideas that can help you get started on the email and SMS marketing of your massage business:

-- Leverage social media to get email addresses of your prospective clients, by promoting offers or valuable health-related content.
+- Leverage social media to get the email addresses of your prospective clients, by promoting offers or valuable health-related content.

 - Get contact information – email addresses and phone numbers – from your current clientele and send them exciting news in the form of discounts or offers.
 Who doesn’t love a soothing massage at discounted rates?
 Send your present clients these exclusive deals on slower days and keep your schedule full.

 - Sharing instructive and helpful content will set you apart as an expert in the field, and your potential customers will grow to appreciate and promote your services.
 This can also help you nurture your potential clients into paying clients.

 - If you are volunteering in any local event like trade fair or charity marathons, you can get as much footfall as possible by sending an email or a text message regarding the details of the event.
 You can also offer bonuses for the clients who visit your stall at the event.